 Guide to Russian River Valley Wines

-The Russian River begins its run in Mendocino County; its final 25-mile stretch is home to the Russian River Valley AVA.
+The Russian River commences in Mendocino County and ends its final 25-mile stretch in the Russian River Valley AVA.
 The area is known for its close proximity to the Pacific Ocean, which offers cool breezes and coastal fog.
 These conditions lead to long, cool growing seasons that produce balanced and complex wines.

 Don’t know what an AVA is?
 Check out our article on the American Viticultural Area (AVA) designation system!